cfenollosa/os-tutorial/README.md

 Each lesson README starts with the concepts you should be familiar with before reading the code.

 Second, for each folder, read the README.
 It is **very concise**.
-The only theory. is the required to understand the code.
+The only theory is the required to understand the code.
 Then, look at the code examples.
 You can try to write them by yourself on a different folder, modify them slightly and play a bit with the